 In 2016, CordeValle Golf Club, former host of the PGA Tour's Frys.com Open, hosts the U.S. Women's Open.
-However, we only know two more sites beyond '16, leaving some mystery about the future of the championship.
+We now know future US Women's Open venues through 2023, giving us a clear idea about the future sites of the championship.

 Unlike the U.S. Open, it is very difficult to predict where the biggest championship in women's golf will go next.
 So what about from 2022-25?
 Let’s make some guesses.